Panoramic Hill, Oakland/Berkeley, California: Traffic

 Panoramic Way is a very steep and narrow public road with numerous sharp turns and curves serving approximately 500 residents.
 Traffic can become difficult during rush hours, waste collection times or when construction and service vehicles are present.
 Emergency vehicles do regular patrols of the area to test their ability to access all residents in case of emergency.
-The speed limit is limited to 15 mph.
 Where the street is only wide enough for one car, the car facing downhill must yield to the car facing uphill, as required by California Motor Vehicle Code.

 Parking

 Because of the Panoramic Hill Neighborhood's situation between both the city of Berkeley and the city of Oakland it is regulated by both cities with parking regulation.
 The Berkeley portion of the hill has a 2-hour limit and is patrolled between 8 AM and 7 PM, Monday through Saturday, excluding holidays.
 Residents can acquire a "K" parking permit.
 Parking in the Oakland portion of the hill is also limited to 2 hours and is patrolled between 8 AM and 6 PM, Monday through Friday.
 Residents can acquire an "L" parking permit.

-The City of Oakland does not patrol this area with any regularity.
-Additionally, the Oakland part of Panoramic Hill is in the same high fire danger zone as the City of Berkeley, yet Oakland does not demonstrate active interest in maintaining reasonable ingress/egress by sweeping the road or by scraping the road when it is impacted by soil sliding downhill into the road.